WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 switching back to the parent (as `suspend` would), `switch` effectively replaces the continuation under the `yield` handler in `$entry` with a different continuation.

+Our proposal also allows passing additional payloads when `switch`-ing from one continuation to another, besides the continuation switched away from.
+We eschewed this in our example, which is reflected by the type `$ct` having no further parameters besides the continuation argument required by `switch`.

+However, this mechanism could be used to optimize the implementation of task switching further:
+In `$scheduler2`, if a `$task_i` function finishes and therefore returns, two stack switches are required to continue execution in the next task in the queue.
+This is due to the fact that the returning continuation switches to the parent (i.e., `$entry`), which then resumes the next task.
+To avoid this, we could establish the following convention for all of our task functions: Immediately before they would ordinarily return, they `switch` to the next task.
+When doing so, they would pass a new flag to the target continuation to indicate that the source continuation should not be endued in the task list, but canceled.
+The latter can be achieved using the dedicated `resume.throw` instruction.

 <!--- ## Examples